 I had never thought of myself as a lesbian.
-Yes we had kissed and touched and whatever with other girls, but then this was an all girls boarding school!
+Yes we had kissed and touched and whatever with other girls, but then this was an all girls boarding school so therefore almost the rules!
 Most of the older girls had boyfriends, as most of them didn’t stay weekends and some not even a night, the “dayers”.
 By this time I had accepted my non-interest in boys.
 Every single one of them had hands like a fucking octopus.
 You’d pass a bus stop and get a pinch on the bum, or a gentle hand on it on the train.
 I had kissed one.
-I had been home for the weekend and out at a club where my height allowed me access, dancing with friends until allowing myself to be led to a dark corner by a lad, me a bit drunk, chatting, not realising that he didn’t want to just chat until it was too late, him getting closer, hand on my boob, lips on mine and me hating every second of it.
+I had been home for the weekend and out at a club where my height, as well as lying about my age, allowed me access.
+I was dancing with friends until allowing myself to be led to a dark corner by a lad, me a bit drunk, chatting, not realising that he didn’t want to just chat until it was too late, him getting closer, hand on my boob, lips on mine and me hating every second of it.
 There may be some men out there who can kiss, but he wasn’t one of them.
 I made my excuses, at which he grabbed my arm and called me a tease, so I slapped him and went back to my group.
 Since then, girls only.
 And to all the blokes who will tell me I’m sure, that all lesbians are secretly bi….no, we’re not.
 I’m not interested in watching you with your wife or girlfriend, but your wife or girlfriend on her own is more than fine.

 Even though Ellie had an interest in me, I had no idea of this.
 We’d kissed but in a friends only way, ok, perhaps with a little more pressure and for longer than friends would have, and once or twice her tongue grazed my lips, but still to me anyway, just as friends.
 She had left her hand on my boob while in her bed one on a sleepover.
 Still I didn’t get it.
 So how was I supposed to break the news that I thought she was the most beautiful girl I’d seen, and that maybe I might want to take this a little bit further?
 Today, I’ve seen her rotten drunk, throwing up, passed out, sweaty after a workout, first thing in the morning with smeared makeup, and near death with food poisoning, and every time I think she is absolutely gorgeous.
 Kylie Minogue is maybe my fantasy girl, with perhaps her sister thrown in at the same time, but Ellie is something else.
 I just hope the high school girls and residents of Houston recognise this!